timwilliate/engineering-blog/_posts/2015-06-12-etcd-clustering.md

 * **Robustness**

 	These etcd server machines are critically important to the infrastructure and require special treatment.
 We were using static IPs, setting CloudWatch alarms, and doing extra monitoring.
-[Phil Cryer](https://twitter.com/fak3r), a colleague of mine, has been championining the concept of [Pets vs Cattle] (https://blog.engineyard.com/2014/pets-vs-cattle) and how we should avoid this sort of 'special' design, especially in an environment like AWS where Amazon doesn't guarantee the health of any given EC2 instance.
+[Phil Cryer](https://twitter.com/fak3r), a colleague of mine, has been championing the concept of [Pets vs Cattle] (https://blog.engineyard.com/2014/pets-vs-cattle) and how we should avoid this sort of 'special' design, especially in an environment like AWS where Amazon doesn't guarantee the health of any given EC2 instance.

 * **CloudFormation Updates**